jareksoft/img_from_clip/README.md

 HTML rendering is also supported.
 If user copies HTML into clipboard, the application will render the image into a document of specified width.
-Rendering is done using Qt's HTML engine, so results may not be perfect.
+Rendering is done using QTextDocument engine, so results may not be perfect.

 ![Screenshot](shared/linux/screenshot.png)